-Level 1: Participation in class discussion is minimal.
+Level 1: Participation

 Level 2: Participation in class is average; student puts in a good effort to discuss their understanding of the reading.
 Level 3: Participation in class is above average; student is prepared and contributes to a deeper understanding of the reading.
 Level 4: Participation is outstanding.
 The student is exceptionally well-prepared for class, inspired, motivated and draws out the contribution of others without dominating the discussion.